nx-lr/protea/readme.md

 ## Expressions & Operators

-In Saga, operators are methods.
+In Protea, operators are methods.
 Any method with a single parameter can be used as an infix operator.
 For example, `+` can be called with dot notation:

 ```dart
 10.+1